 Operating|Technique you can chose between SO1R, SO2R, Advanced SO2R and SO2V.

-SO1R is the most basic and it is also the method you typically use in a single operator setting using a radio with only one
+- is the most basic and it is also the method you typically use in a single operator setting using a radio with only one

 [Keypad *].
 If you want to make a rapid excursion to work

 - e.g. a multiplier, you can always jump back to your Run frequency with

 - SO1R only works for Radio 1 in the

 - uses two radios which operate in parallel, each having a separate entry line.
 (Although you never transmit

 - with more than one at any time.)